Laws and rules surrounding nuisance

 A noise can cause a statutory nuisance at any time of the day or night.
 There is no set time or set level/volume laid down by law.
 Unfortunately though, things are not as simple as that.
 It really is a question of what is 'reasonable' behaviour.
 It is unrealistic to expect silence all the time.
 When investigating noise complaints, the location, time and noise level are just some of the things that are taken into account by the investigating Officer.
 But as a general rule, noise at night is more disturbing and more likely to be a statutory nuisance than daytime noise.

 We are normally unable to take action in relation to general living noise such as footsteps, flushing toilets, washing machines, vacuum cleaners, moving furniture, general talking, and children playing/crying.
 This is because it is not unreasonable for a person to use the space within which they live to carry out any of the normal everyday tasks and activities.
-We are also unable to deal with complaints of very short term, irregular, unpredictable noise e.g. door slamming.
+We are also unable to deal with complaints of very short term, irregular, unpredictable noise, for example door slamming.

 We have a legal duty under the Environmental Protection Act 1990 to investigate complaints of nuisance from domestic, commercial and industrial sources.
 It is our policy that complaints about nuisance arising from premises should be dealt with informally whenever possible and that legal action should only be taken in cases where it is unavoidable.